tyronen/mlx/README.md

 Portfolio of projects written during the MLX Institute course

+## Build environment

+This was built running on a Mac (Silicon) as the dev machine and a RunPod Ubuntu instance with GPU.

+Because RunPods are rented for only a few hours at a time, every time you start a new instance, run `./setup_dev.sh`.
+This assumes you have only one RunPod instance, it queries for that and creates an entry in your `~/.ssh/config` pointing to it.
+You are also assumed to have a Network Volume on it mounted at `/workspace/`.

+We do not set up a Git repo directly on the pod; merely use `rsync` to copy code and data between dev machine and pod.

 ## Week 0 - CNN over MNist data

 Week 0's project (written before the course started) was to use CNN to do single-digit recognition on the MNIST data set.